 The Best Red Carpet Looks At The 2025 CFDA Fashion Awards

-The 2025 CFDA Awards commenced Monday evening (New York time) at the American Museum of Natural History to honour some of the fashion industry’s brightest designers across four main award categories.
+The 2025 CFDA Fashion Awards commenced Monday evening at the American Museum of Natural History to honor some of the fashion industry’s brightest designers across four main award categories.
 The nominees, all with more talent than one can bear, will be welcomed by a room of colleagues and supporters dressed in many of their invaluable creations that inspire and push the industry forward.

+Setting the tone for what is sure to be a fashionable affair, the red carpet with an American black tie dress code brought out our most sartorial savvy faves across industries for a night celebrating craftsmanship and design.
+Reality starlet Olandria Carthen in custom Brandon Blackwood, Addison Rae in a flirty silhouette, and Luar's Raul Lopez in feathered trim details — this carpet had it all.

 As we await the results for this year’s awards, we’re spotlighting some of the most standout red carpet looks as the night unfolds.